Curriculum Vitae

 RESEARCH EXPERIENCE

-Graduate Student Researcher (PI: Bennet Novitch, Ph.
+Graduate Student (PI: Bennet Novitch, Ph.
 D.) July 2021 to Present

 • Optimized a mosaic organoid model for neurodevelopmental disorders such as Rett syndrome